Building Docker Images with Dockerfile

 docker tag old_image_name:old_version new_image_name:new_version

-docker tag my_first_image2 deepakkc/my_first_image2:v1.1
+docker tag my-first-image2 deepakkc/my-first-image2:v1.1

 Replace old_image_name and old_version with the current image name and version, and set new_image_name and new_version to the desired new name and version for the image.